Aicha-ch/holbertonschool-shell/permissions/README.md

 Su betty: is a script that switches the current user to the userbetty
 Whoami: is a script that prints the effective username of the current user
-groups: is a script that prints all the groups the current user is part of chown hello betty: is  a script that changes the owner of the file hello to the user betty
+groups: is a script that prints all the groups the current user is part of chown betty hello: is  a script that changes the owner of the file hello to the user betty